wfpan/EASE_TSE/README.md

 This is the replication package for our work submitted to IEEE Transactions on Software Engineering, i.e., Weifeng Pan, Xin Du, Hua Ming, Dae-Kyoo Kim, Zijiang Yang.
 EASE: XXX.
 IEEE Transactions on Software Engineering, 2022, submitted. [[PDF](#)]

 # CCN_WD
 This directory contains the CCN_WDs that we built for all the subject systems used in our experiments.
 There are three versions of CCN_WDs according to different weighting mechanisms (i.e., OWM, DWM, and EWM).
 Note that a detailed data set will be available after our work's acceptance.
-Of course, interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
+Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
 Please use your institutional email address.

+# metrics
+This directory contains the network metric values that we used different approaches to compute the class importance.
+It also contains the COC values for each class.
+Our results reported in RQ1 to RQ3 are all computed from these metric values.
+Interested readers can use these metric values and our source code to replicate our experiments.
+Note that the metric values are organized into three directories according to different weighting mechanisms (i.e., OWM, DWM, and EWM) used to build the CCN_WDs.
+A detailed data set will be available after our work's acceptance.
+Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
+Please use your institutional email address.

 # code
 This directory will contain the source code that we used to perform all the experiments after our work's acceptance.
 Now it is null.
+Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
+Please use your institutional email address.

 # RQ1, RQ2, and RQ3
 These directories contain the results that we used to answer the RQs.